Holidays

 10 KM

-Today you have the option to shorten your walk on the trail but for those who are feeling energetic you will begin from your Minshuku to follow the Kumano Kodo as it makes its way through small villages over the Kii Mountains to the Kumano shrine at Hongu.
-Along your way you will be in awe of the giant cedar trees at the Nonaka-no ipposugi shrine and if you are lucky you will spot the monkeys in the trees too.
-You will also have the opportunity to purify yourself at one of the Chozuya before making your way into the heart of the sacred Kii Mountains.
-Arriving at Hongu, you will be greeted by Hongu Oyunohara Torii Gate, the largest tori gate in the world.
-The Kumano shrine at Hongu is one of the three 'Grand Shrines of Kumano', said to be the entrance to the land of Yomi, the 'other world' which spirits travelled to in Japanese mythology.
-Take your time to explore the shrine and enjoy this spiritual place before taking the bus to Yunomine Onsen, one of the oldest natural hot spring villages in Japan, where you can enjoy your first onsen experience, with a warm soak in the waters before feasting on a delicious meal prepared for you by your hosts.
-Today's route is the longest of the week, however it is possible to use the local bus service to reduce your walk to 15 km or 7 km depending on how you are feeling.
-If you opt to undertake the full route we recommend raising early to allow yourself plenty of time to take in all of the charm of the pilgrimage.
-It is also possible that you may stay at the nearby Kawayu Onsen, famous for its thermal water bubbling in the crystal clear river should Yunomine Onsen not be available.
+Before setting out, send your luggage ahead to Osaka so you can walk with just your overnight essentials in your daypack for the next 2 nights once again (details provided in your personal road book).
+Today you have the option to shorten your walk on the trail, however those who are feeling energetic will begin by walking from your Minshuku this morning, following the Kumano Kodo as it makes its way through small villages and over the Kii Mountains, to the Kumano shrine at Hongu.
+Along your way, you will be in awe of the giant cedar trees at the Nonaka-no ipposugi shrine and, if you are lucky, you will spot monkeys in the trees too.
+You will also have the opportunity to purify yourself at one of the Chozuya water basin, before making your way into the heart of the sacred Kii Mountains.
+Arriving at Hongu, you will enter through the Hongu Oyunohara Torii Gate, the largest tori gate in the world standing at 33.9m tall and 42m wide.
+The Kumano shrine at Hongu is one of the three 'Grand Shrines of Kumano', said to be the entrance to the land of Yomi, the 'other world' to which spirits travelled to in Japanese mythology.
+Take your time to explore the shrine and enjoy this spiritual place before getting the bus to Yunomine Onsen, one of the oldest natural hot spring villages in Japan.
+You can enjoy a warm soak in the waters of one of the oldest onsen in Japan before dining on a delicious meal prepared for you by your hosts.
+Today's route is the longest of the week, however it is possible to use the local bus service to reduce your walk to 15 km or 7 km, depending on how you are feeling.
+If you opt to walk the full route, we recommend rising early to allow yourself plenty of time to take in all of the charms of the pilgrimage.
+Should our accommodation at Yunomine Onsen not be available, you may stay at the nearby Kawayu Onsen instead, famous for the geothermal waters that bubble up from the riverbed, allowing for hot-water bathing in crystal clear waters in a lovely natural setting.

 Accommodation